 - 1 cup water

-- 2 tbsp cucumber finely grated (approx 2in piece)
+- 2 tablespoon cucumber finely grated (2tbsp is approx 2in/5cm piece)

 - 1 pinch garlic granules